Bhanditz/edx-app-ios/README.rst

     }

-The full set of known keys can be found in the ``OEXConfig.m`` or see `additional documentation <https://openedx.atlassian.net/wiki/display/MA/App+Configuration+Flags>`_.
+The full set of known keys can be found in the ``OEXConfig.m``.
+These list the high-level keys; sub-keys can be found in the .m files for each config file.
+These files are found in the Environment group in XCode.
+(See COURSE_ENROLLMENT and SEGMENT_IO examples below.)

+See also:
+`additional documentation <https://openedx.atlassian.net/wiki/display/MA/App+Configuration+Flags>`_.

 Additional Customization
 ------------------------